unlock-protocol/unlock/governance/README.md

 The process is as follow:

-- [ ] add `governanceBridge` section to the network package (see an [example](https://github.com/unlock-protocol/unlock/blob/15c396ea583dc9fa2d6901d68c478a6a3f93b077/packages/networks/src/networks/optimism.ts#L22C2-L29C5))
-- [ ] deploy the delayMod for the multisig by running `yarn hardhat run scripts/multisig/deployMods.js --network <network_name>`
+- [ ] deploy the delayMod and connextMod for the Safe multisig by running `yarn hardhat run scripts/multisig/deployMods.js --network <network_name>`
-- [ ] deploy / verify the connextMod for the multisig - follow instructions in `./scripts/multisig/deployMods.js`
-- [ ] add the modules addresses to the `governanceBridge` section with the deployed modules address
+- [ ] add both modules addresses to the `governanceBridge` section in the networks package file (see an [example](https://github.com/unlock-protocol/unlock/blob/15c396ea583dc9fa2d6901d68c478a6a3f93b077/packages/networks/src/networks/optimism.ts#L22C2-L29C5))
 - [ ] setup modules correctly in network SAFE by running the command `yarn hardhat safe:submit --proposal proposals/enableModule.js --network <xxx>`